A note on the $(\infty,n)$-category of cobordisms

 \subsubsection{Interpretation as higher categories}

 An $n$-fold Segal space can be thought of as a higher category in the following way.

-The first condition means that this is an $n$-fold category, i.e.~there are $n$ different ``directions'' in which we can ``compose''.
-An element of $X_{k_1,\ldots, k_n}$ should be thought of as a composition consisting of $k_i$ composed morphisms in the $i$th direction.
+The first condition means that this is an $n$-uple category, i.e.~there are $n$ different ``directions'' in which we can ``compose''.
+An element of $X_{k_1,\ldots, k_n}$ should be thought of as a composition consisting of $k_i$ composable morphisms in the $i$th direction.

 The second condition imposes that we indeed have a higher $n$-category, i.e.~an $n$-morphism has as source and target two $(n-1)$-morphisms which themselves have the ``same'' (in the sense that they are homotopic) source and target.